-Below you will find further information on other scholarships not managed directly by the DAAD yet still available to Australian under- and postgraduate students, as well as PhD candidates and post-doctoral applicants.
+Below you will find further information on other scholarships not managed directly by the DAAD yet still available to those in Australian under- and postgraduate studies, as well as PhD candidates and post-doctoral applicants.

-The Study Visits Programme aims to help foreign students visiting Germany under the guidance of a lecturer build their contact network in their specific academic field and enhance their knowledge of Germany.
+The Study Visits Program aims to help foreign students visiting Germany under the guidance of a lecturer build their contact network in their specific academic field and enhance their knowledge of Germany.

 NB.
-Study visits that are a mandatory part of a study programme cannot be supported.
+Study visits that are a mandatory part of a study program cannot be supported.
 For more information, please click here.

-The scheme is a joint initiative of Universities Australia and the DAAD and aims to foster research collaboration of the highest quality between Universities Australia members and and German researchers from German universities and research institutes.
+The scheme aims to foster research collaboration of the highest quality between Universities Australia members and researchers from German universities and research institutes.
 For more information, please click here.

-The programme aims to enable foreign academics on longer term visiting lectureships or professorships to teach at universities in Germany.
-At the same time these visiting academics will act as important multipliers who enable their German host university to deepen and develop its international relations, while encouraging foreign students to study in Germany.
+The program aims to enable foreign academics on longer term visiting lectureships or professorships to teach at universities in Germany.
+At the same time these visiting academics will act as important multipliers who enable their German host university to deepen and develop their international relations.
+The program encourages foreign students to study in Germany.
 For more information, please click here [German only].

-With the Leibniz-DAAD Research Fellowship Program up to 15 excellent international PhD candidates and postdoctoral researchers can conduct research for one year at one of the 86 Institutes of the Leibniz Association.
-The next application procedure is planned for the year 2022.
+The Leibniz-DAAD Research Fellowship Program allows up to 15 excellent international PhD candidates and postdoctoral researchers to conduct research for one year at one of the 86 Institutes of the Leibniz Association.
 For more information, please click here.

-Research groups, laboratories and PhD candidates can apply to host a motivated and well-qualified student from Germany as a research intern to assist in research and lab work in the fields of biology, chemistry, physics, earth sciences, engineering, or a closely related field.
+Research groups, laboratories and PhD candidates can apply to host a motivated and well-qualified student from Germany.
+Completing work as a research intern and assisting in lab work within in the fields of biology, chemistry, physics, earth sciences, engineering, or a closely related field.
 Interns receive a DAAD scholarship consisting of a monthly allowance, a travel subsidy as well as health, accident and personal liability insurance.
 For more information, please click here.

-This programme sees itself as a platform for artistic and cultural exchange throughout and beyond Europe.
+This program sees itself as a platform for artistic and cultural exchange throughout and beyond Europe.
 For more information, please click here.

 Practical Traineeships for Foreign Students of Natural and Technical Sciences, Agriculture and Forestry (IAESTE)